Baruch Lev and Feng Gu, accounting professors, ask a simple question.

-The classic defence to this violation of matching is that there is no problem free solution.
-To be fair this argument is true; however we account for intangibles is going to encounter problems.
+The classic defense to this violation of matching is that there is no problem-free solution.
+To be fair this argument is true.
+Whatever way we account for intangibles is going to encounter problems.
 That said Lev and Gu have a point when they say that accountants seem unwilling to even try and come up with a better way.

 Lev and Gu argue that this lack of interest in even considering change is that change isn’t in managers’ or auditors’ interests.
-Managers don’t want intangibles on the balance sheet because if they are recorded intangibles can be a stark reminder of mistakes when managers make them.
-If you have an asset on the balance sheet a manager needs to explain what happened if it is impaired, (i.e. the value written down).
-Nowadays spending on intangibles can be justified verbally by the manager as an investment when it is made but no one sees a record of the investment.
-Because there is no record if the value of the brand is frittered away no one needs to explain it.
-Similarly, auditors don’t want to add anything to the accounts that is hard to point to as such values are likely to be tempting for law suits.
+Managers don’t want intangibles on the balance sheet.
+This is because recorded intangibles can be a stark reminder of mistakes when managers make them.
+When there is an asset on the balance sheet a manager needs to explain what happened if it is impaired. — written down because they lost value).
+Managers at present can verbally justify spending on intangibles as an investment when it is made.
+Yet, no one sees a record of the investment.
+When the value of a brand is frittered away no one really needs to explain it.
+Similarly, auditors don’t want to add anything to the accounts that is hard to point to.
+Such values are likely to be tempting for lawsuits.

 Lev and Gu seem to have a good argument to me.
-They argue the people who would benefit most from change are investors and they are being shortchanged in order to preserve a status quo that benefits managers and auditors.
+They argue the people who would benefit most from change are investors.
+In their view investors are being shortchanged in order to preserve a status quo that benefits managers and auditors.

 Read: Baruch Lev and Feng Gu (2016) The End of Accounting and the Path Forward for Investors and Managers, Wiley